-2 Kinako Mochi Snacks that are Popular in Japan
+2 Types of Kinako Mochi Snacks that are Popular in Japan

 Roasted soybean flour, “Kinako (きな粉)” is a traditional Japanese food commonly prepared for Japanese sweets and candies and is available unseasoned at almost any supermarket in Japan.

 Therefore, when we use Kinako flour in cooking, it is sometimes sweetened with sugar.
-Because of that, there are many variations of sweet treats using Kinako in Japan, including Tirol Choco Kinako Mochi I introduced in the past.
+Because of that, there are many variations of sweet treats using Kinako in Japan, which include Tirol Choco Kinako Mochi I introduced before.

 Tirol Choco Kinako Mochi